 Definition of Essay

-Essay is derived from a French word essayer, which means to attempt, or to try.
-An essay is a short form of literary composition based on a single subject matter, and often gives personal opinion of an author.
-A famous English essayist Aldous Huxley defines essays as, “a literary device for saying almost everything about almost anything.”
-Oxford Dictionary describes it as “a short piece of writing on a particular subject.”
+Essay is derived from the French word essayer, which means “to attempt,” or “to try.”
+An essay is a short form of literary composition based on a single subject matter, and often gives the personal opinion of the author.
+A famous English essayist, Aldous Huxley defines essays as, “a literary device for saying almost everything about almost anything.”
+The Oxford Dictionary describes it as “a short piece of writing on a particular subject.”
 In simple words, we can define it as a scholarly work in writing that provides the author’s personal argument.

 Types of Essay

-There are two forms of essays; literary and non-literary.
+There are two forms of essay: literary and non-literary.
 Literary essays are of four types:

-- Expository Essay – In an expository essay, the writers give explanation of an idea, theme or issue to the audience by giving their personal opinions.
-This essay is presented through examples, definitions, comparison, and contrast.
+- Expository Essay – In an expository essay, the writer gives an explanation of an idea, theme, or issue to the audience by giving his personal opinions.
+This essay is presented through examples, definitions, comparisons, and contrast.

 - Narrative Essay – Narrative essay is non-fiction, but describes a story with sensory descriptions.
-The writers not only tell story, but also make a point by giving reasons.
+The writer not only tells a story, but also makes a point by giving reasons.

-- Persuasive Essay – In this type of essay, a writer tries to convince his readers to adopt his position on a point of view or issue after he provides them solid reasoning in this connection.
+- Persuasive Essay – In this type of essay, the writer tries to convince his readers to adopt his position or point of view on an issue, after he provides them solid reasoning in this connection.
 It requires a lot of research to claim and defend an idea.
 It is also called an argumentative essay.

 Non-literary essays could also be of the same types but they could be written in any format.